artificialsolutions/tie-api-example-slack-events-api/README.md

 ### Https
 The Slack Events API requires that the connector is available via https.
 On this page we will be using Heroku to host this connector, for which a (free) Heroku account is needed.
 You can however also manually install the connector on a location of your choice, see [Running the connector locally](#running-the-connector-locally).

-### Redis
+### OPTIONAL - Redis
 Because we need to map a Slack channel id with a sessionId from engine, we need to store this mapping.
-This connector uses Redis for that.
-If you follow the instructions on this page, the free RedisCloud addon will be automatically installed in your Heroku app.
+This connector uses a Map type variable for that.
+If you need a different approach, where you need to store the sessionID online, follow the instructions on this page to install the free RedisCloud addon in your Heroku app.
 However, even though the addon is free, you will need to provide Billing details in your Heroku account to be able to install addons.

 ### Teneo Engine
 Your bot needs to be published and you need to know the engine url.